 No mandatory campus visits are required to take this course.
-The course, however, is not a self-paced course but an online community of learners working through a very quick 6-week summer semester.
+The course, however, is not a self-paced course but an online community of learners working through a 17-week semester.
 Each week there will be essays, quizzes and discussion topics with the whole class participating.
 This is not an independent study course.
 You do have to log on at least 3 days a week to work in the course, but you can pick whichever days and times suit you.
-A new week of course content with assignments is released each Monday and due the following Monday.
-Students will be required to read approximately 3 chapters each week and follow up with additional research and essays.
+A new week of course content with assignments is released each Tuesday and due the following Tuesday.

 Students should always access the class web site in Moodle via MyCOM.
 For information about getting a MyCOM account, read the FAQ's on the MyCOM Portal login page. #6 on the Portal login page explains how to get to Moodle

 Students will be asked to create a twitter account as a backup communication system.
 Details and directions will be posted on the course website.

 First Day of Class Instructions

 All enrolled students are required to login to the class Moodle website by 6 pm Wednesday, January 16, 2013 to hold their spot in the class.
 If a registered student does not login and post an introduction to the class by this time, his or her spot may be given to a student on the waitlist.
 (The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 Waitlist & Add Codes